OUR EDUCATION PROGRAM.

 Our Education and Community Engagement Department provides quality arts education programs to a diverse population that promotes lifelong learning in order to empower people to be active agents of change in the world around them.
 Students can either learn through the artistic process as an actor, stage manager or designer, or they can take one of our many skills-focused classes that provide them the opportunity to sharpen their technique.

-Full scholarships are available for qualifying families facing financial hardship.
+Full scholarships and payment plans are available .
 For more information, contact our Education Director, Ana Maria Campoy: firstname.lastname@example.org.

 In addition to our on-site programming, we also offer playwriting residencies for grades 2 through 12, in which we send carefully-curated, professional teaching artists into the classroom to help students create original scripts using personal stories and/or their current curriculum.
 Some examples including focusing on a historical figure and bringing his or her experience to life; delving into Trickster tales across different cultures; or showcasing a variety of life experiences, as told by your students, onstage.